blazium-engine/blazium-docs/classes/class_os.rst

 :ref:`int<class_int>` **create_process**\ (\ path\: :ref:`String<class_String>`, arguments\: :ref:`PackedStringArray<class_PackedStringArray>`, open_console\: :ref:`bool<class_bool>` = false\ ) :ref:`🔗<class_OS_method_create_process>`

-Creates a new process that runs independently of Blazium.
-It will not terminate when Blazium terminates.
+Creates a new process that runs independently of Godot.
+It will not terminate when Godot terminates.
 The path specified in ``path`` must exist and be an executable file or macOS ``.app`` bundle.
 The path is resolved based on the current platform.
 The ``arguments`` are used in the given order and separated by a space.

 On Windows, if ``open_console`` is ``true`` and the process is a console app, a new terminal window will be opened.

 If the process is successfully created, this method returns its process ID, which you can use to monitor the process (and potentially terminate it with :ref:`kill<class_OS_method_kill>`).
 Otherwise, this method returns ``-1``.

-For example, running another instance of the project:
+\ **Example:** Run another instance of the project:

 .. tabs::